-Easy barbecue baked beans recipes start with a can or regular baked beans and my super quick recipes is right here.
+Easy barbecue baked beans recipes start with a can or regular baked beans and my super quick recipe is right here.

 I've actually got a number of barbecue baked beans recipes here for you and to be frank they're all pretty easy, what differentiates them is the time taken to prepare and the variation of ingredients.

-Spanish Baked Beans - Cocido de Montana is a more savoury baked beans recipe traditional in the moountains of Asturias, Spain.
+Spanish Baked Beans - Cocido de Montana is a more savoury baked beans recipe traditional in the mountains of Asturias, Spain.

 John Roemer's masterpiece baked beans recipe - Barbeque'd Skillet Beans.
 If you've got all the ingredients to hand then this one is so easy to prepare.